 The LSF scales the amount that the PPF collects from all schemes to ensure that the total levy collected roughly matches the amount that they estimate they will collect in any one year.
-The levy scaling factor for 2021/22 is 0.48.
+The levy scaling factor for 2023/24 is 0.37.A reduction of 10% from the previous year.